RickyMartin12/ctw-np-carmanagement/README.md

 ## Architecture

 The Car Management application has three components:
-- Frontend application
+- Frontend application (Angular JS)
-- Backend application
+- Backend application (Quarkus - Java 22)
-- Postgres instance
+- MYSQL instance

 The following diagram represents the basic architecture of the project